-The film’s opening credits show in a kinda montage – and prologue – our eight leading stars as their characters, as they respond to the news about Alex’s untimely death.
-There’s wee clues about these people, their now lives and their personalities and this added to as they unpack for the weekend.
-These establishing the characters as they are now in a couple of montages.
+The film’s opening credits show in a kinda montage and prologue our eight leading stars as their characters This as they respond to the news about Alex’s untimely death.
+There are wee clues about these people, their now lives and their personalities.
+This is reinforced in the items they unpack for the weekend which establishing the characters as they are now.

 After the opening credits, there are a few great montages.
-I’ve written about the one where they prepare dinner in a previous post regarding this films soundtrack HERE.
-However one gets a special mention this film review written as part of a 1st and 10 Blog-A-Thon, hosted by Dubsism and The Midnite Drive-In.
+I’ve written about the one where they prepare dinner in a previous post regarding the soundtrack of this film HERE.
+However, one track gets a special mention this film review was written as part of a 1st and 10 Blog-A-Thon, hosted by Dubsism and The Midnite Drive-In.
 The hosts of this blogathon had asked bloggers to review films with American footballers, about American football or with a scene where American Football was played.

-So guys, in my defence for this film which boasts an American football related scene, The Big Chill has many of the characters watching a Michigan game.
-Harold is also dressed up in a wee bonnet and scarf to cheer them on.
-A Rolling Stone article wrote about this part in the movie saying;
+So guys, in my defence, this film boasts an American football-related scene or two.
+The Big Chill has many of the characters watching a Michigan game with Harold dressed up in a wee bonnet and scarf to cheer them on.
+A Rolling Stone article wrote about this part in the movie saying

 this mostly involves Jeff Goldblum making wisecracks about the Wolverines’ gaudy helmets and Schembechler’s occupational stress…